+"She's to have a child of yours, I understand."

-"You've got a baby in her all right."
-"I have that honour!" grinned Mellors.
+"I have that honor!" grinned Mellors.

-"Honour, by God!"
+"Honor by God!"
 Sir Malcolm gave a little squirting laugh, and became Scotch and lewd.
-"Honour!
-How was the going, eh!?
+"Honor!
+How was the going, eh?
 Good, my boy, what?"